bevyengine/bevy-website/release-content/0.15/release-notes/15281_Add_core_and_alloc_over_std_Lints.md

 Bevy relies heavily on Rust's [standard library](https://doc.rust-lang.org/std/), making it challenging to use on embedded, niche platforms, and even certain consoles.
 But what if that _wasn't_ the case?

-Bevy's maintainers have undertaken a new initiative to challenge the reliance on the standard library, with the eventual goal of providing a [`no_std`](https://docs.rust-embedded.org/book/intro/no-std.html) compatible subset of Bevy which could be used on a much wider range of platforms.
+We've undertaken a new initiative to challenge the reliance on the standard library, with the eventual goal of providing a [`no_std`](https://docs.rust-embedded.org/book/intro/no-std.html) compatible subset of Bevy which could be used on a much wider range of platforms.